 The reliability that’s inherently built into the natural gas pipeline is driving regional acceptance for businesses to choose natural gas backup generators.
 Because natural gas is delivered by underground pipelines, not by over-the-road diesel trucks to diesel storage tanks kept on-site, it’s less likely to be compromised during major disasters that result in power outages.
 Diesel fuel shortages in 2012’s Hurricane Sandy led to massive difficulties in getting diesel fuel to customers in need.

-A history of reliability with natural gas, its low maintenance needs and the strength of its delivery system plays an incredibly useful role in enabling its acceptance as a backup power fuel source.
+Natural gas has a history of reliability.
+Its low maintenance needs and the strength of its delivery system plays an incredibly useful role in enabling its acceptance as a backup power fuel source.
 As diesel fuel goes, with the constant need to tend to the fuel and storage system, many engineers and contractors are starting to specify natural gas generators where the business is already relying on natural gas for other systems.
 Additionally, in areas where environmental responsibility is a priority, specifying engineers are choosing natural gas due to its smaller carbon footprint versus diesel.

 While big change may come slowly, technologically advanced natural gas-fueled generators are quickly becoming more attractive for standby applications where natural gas is already a strong and well-respected fuel choice.